benjamingarzon/SeqLearn/README.md

 # Database connections
 To allow connections to the remote database, after installation save the private key inside the db directory in a file called 'db/id_rsa'.
-Make sure that the subjects are
+Make sure that the subject has been created in the database.
 Configure database parameters in a file 'db/db_config.json':

 ```